Manaswani96/git-me-outta-here/README.md

 ---

-## ⚡ Polymath Declaration
-> I learn across domains.
-> I experiment.
-> I build quietly.
-> I think loudly.
-> If that’s not a polymath, what is? 😌✨

----

 ## 🤝 Contributing (Chaos-Friendly Mode)
 You *can* contribute to this repo — BUT:

 **Rules:**
 1. Don’t touch my files (I will lovingly reject your PR ❤️).
-2. Add your chaos ONLY in:
+2. Add your chaos in:
    `contributors/<your-name>/`
-3. Keep things tiny, fun, philosophical, or weird.
+3. Keep things tiny, fun, philosophical, or weird!!!
-4. No drama, no serious stuff, no negativity.
+4. No drama, no serious stuff, no negativity!

 Example PR:
+contributors/alice/hello.md
+contributors/bob/my-chaotic-day.txt

+---

+## 🛡️ License
+This repository uses the **MIT License**
+→ You can use, fork, remix freely, with attribution.

+---

+## 🧠 Final note
+Tiny steps count.
+Tiny commits count.
+Tiny wins grow mountains!!

+If you're here — welcome to the escape room.